ChuquEmeka/E2E-fraud-data-pipeline-with-Databricks-Asset-Bundles/my_project/README.md

 ## **7. Delta Live Tables (DLT) Lineage Graph for Fraud Detection Pipeline**

 The attached graph shows the **lineage** of the Delta Live Tables (DLT) pipeline, outlining the flow of data between tables and views in the fraud detection pipeline.
-This graph visually represents how data is processed and transformed as it moves from upstream raw data to downstream aggregated views and metrics.
+This graph visually represents how data is processed and transformed as it moves from upstream raw data to downstream aggregated views and metrics as defined in [fraud_detection_data_python.py](./src/my_project/fraud_detection_data_python.py) transformation dlt pipeline script.
 ![ER](output_images/dlt_pipeline_lineage_graph.png)

 ## **Job and Pipeline Flow**